RedHatOfficial/ansible-role-rhel7-stig/README.md

 - Red Hat Enterprise Linux Workstation and Desktop
 - Red Hat Enterprise Linux for HPC
 - Red Hat Storage
-- Red Hat Containers with a Red Hat Enterprise Linux 7 image

 The tasks that are used in this role are generated using OpenSCAP.
 See the OpenSCAP project for more details on Ansible playbook generation at [https://github.com/OpenSCAP/openscap](https://github.com/OpenSCAP/openscap)